elucian/bee/syntax/structure.md

   |
   |-- client.bee
   |-- server.bee
+  |-- client.cfg
+  |-- server.cfg

 ```

-## Directive
-At the beginning of each Bee module there is one or more compiler directives.
-Symbol "#" is used to create a _directive_.
-Bee has 3 kind of modules, each with different role:
+### System Variables
+At the beginning of each component we can define system variables using prefix "#".

 ```
-#driver  -- declare main program
-#aspect  -- declare one aspect of a problem
-#library -- declare a reusable library
+#module.role := "driver" | "aspect" | "component"
+#module.name := "name"
+#module.description := "description"
 ```

+**module**

+The #module is an system object that have pre-defined properties.

+* role: can have 3 exclusive values:_driver_, _aspect_, _component_
+* name: the driver name it is usually the same as the file name
+* description: a short description of the module

 **Notes**
 * A program can have one single _driver_;
-* A driver can load one or more libraries;
+* A driver can load one or more _components_;
-* A driver can execute one or multiple aspects;
+* A driver can execute one or multiple _aspects_;
-* An aspect or driver can load several libraries;

-## System Variable
+### System Constants
-There are several predefined variables available in Bee.
-System variables are using "$" prefix.
-These variables can be used to locate project files.
-You can define new system variables at the beginning of each module.
+There are several predefined constants available in Bee.
+System constants are using "$" prefix.
+These constants can be used to locate project files.
+You can define new system constants at the beginning of your _driver_.

-The location where the Bee is installed is $bee_home.
-Bee library folder is $bee_lib.
-These variables are created by Bee run-time environment.
-It can be the virtual machine or the compiled program itself.

 | Constant | Environment| Description                |
 |----------|------------|----------------------------|